johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators-part-1-amiga/index.md

-You must understand that the *only* reason for this rather precarious situation is the technical differences between PAL and NTSC, and the fact that drawing the art twice for both systems would have been prohibitively expensive, so no wonder no company had ever done that.
+You must understand that the *only* reason for this rather precarious situation is the technical differences between PAL and NTSC, and the fact that drawing the art twice for both systems would have been prohibitively expensive, so no wonder in 99.99% of the cases this was not done.

 Now, some people from PAL countries might concur that they only ever experienced these games with squashed art (and potentially running 17% slower